The Poisson boundary of wreath products: Setup and the coarse trajectory

 We now divide the time interval between $0$ and $n$ into subintervals of length $t_0$.
 Afterward, we define what it means for these intervals to be \emph{good} or \emph{bad}, and introduce the partitions of bad increments.
 This corresponds to steps \prange{step: step 3}{step: step 5} of the sketch of the proof (Subsection \ref{subsection: sketch of the proof}). \begin{defn} Consider $t_0\ge 1$.
 For $j=1,2,\ldots,\lfloor n/t_0\rfloor$, let us define the \emph{$j$-th interval} $I_j\coloneqq \{(j-1)t_0+1,\ldots, jt_0\}$, and the \emph{final interval} $I_{\mathrm{final}}\coloneqq \{\lfloor n/t_0\rfloor t_0+1,\ldots, n \}$. \end{defn} Note that if $n$ is a multiple of $t_0$, then $I_{\mathrm{final}}=\varnothing$.

 Recall that we denote by $\{g_i\}_{i\ge 1}$ the sequence of (independent, identically distributed) increments of the $\mu$-random walk on $A\wr B$. \begin{defn} Let us consider finite subsets $R\subseteq B$ and $L\subseteq A$, with $e_B\in R$ and $e_A\in L$. \begin{itemize} \item Say that a group element $g=(f,x)$ is \emph{$(R,L)$-good} if $x\in R$, $\supp{f}\subseteq R$ and $f(b)\in L$ for every $b\in B$.
-Otherwise, call $g$ an \emph{$(R,L)$-bad} element. \item For each $i=1,2,\ldots,\lfloor n/t_0\rfloor$, say that the interval $I_j$ is \emph{$(R,L)$-good} if all the increments $g_i$, $i\in I_j$, are $(R,L)$-good.
+Otherwise, call $g$ an \emph{$(R,L)$-bad} element. \item For each $j=1,2,\ldots,\lfloor n/t_0\rfloor$, say that the interval $I_j$ is \emph{$(R,L)$-good} if all the increments $g_i$, $i\in I_j$, are $(R,L)$-good.
 Otherwise, let us say that the interval $I_j$ is \emph{$(R,L)$-bad}. \end{itemize} \end{defn}

 Let us fix throughout the paper the auxiliary symbol $\star$.
 This symbol will play the role of unknown information, and it will serve as a tool to obtain low entropy events from high entropy ones.
-This will be carried out using the following general lemma about entropy, which is also stated in \cite[Lemma 2.4]{ChawlaForghaniFrischTiozzo2022}.
-It is a standard result in entropy theory and we provide its proof for the convenience of the reader. \begin{lem}[Obscuring lemma] Let $D$ be a countable set, and fix an element $\star\notin D$.
+This will be carried out using the following general lemma about entropy, which is stated and proved \cite[Lemma 2.4]{ChawlaForghaniFrischTiozzo2022}. \begin{lem}[Obscuring lemma] Let $D$ be a countable set, and fix an element $\star\notin D$.
 Let $X:(\Omega,\P)\to D$ be a random variable with $H(X)<\infty$.
 Then, for every $\varepsilon>0$, there exists $\delta>0$ such that for any measurable set $E\subseteq \Omega$ with $\P(E)<\delta,$ the random variable

-satisfies $H(\widetilde{X})<\varepsilon$. \end{lem} Intuitively, this lemma says that a random variable with finite entropy can be modified into a random variable with arbitrarily small entropy, at the cost of obscuring its values in a set of large measure.
-This lemma will be used below in the proof of Lemma \ref{lem: bad increments have small entropy} to estimate entropy of the increments that occurred during $(R,L)$-bad intervals, for $R$ and $L$ large enough. \begin{proof} Let us denote $\kappa:[0,1]\to [0,1]$ the function $\kappa(x)\coloneqq -x\log(x)$, where we use the convention $0\log(0)=0$.
-The function $\kappa$ is continuous, concave, strictly increasing in the interval $[0,1/e]$ and strictly decreasing in the interval $[1/e,1].$